ubiquity-whilefoo/command-ask/README.md

 # `@ubiquity-os/command-ask`

-This is a high context aware GitHub organization integrated bot that uses the OpenAI GPT-4o model to provide highly relevant answers to questions and queries in GitHub issues and pull requests.
+The ask command is a high context aware GitHub organization integrated bot that uses OpenRouter.ai to provide highly relevant answers to questions and queries in GitHub issues and pull requests.

 ## Usage

-In any repository where your Ubiquity OS app is installed, both issues and pull requests alike, you simply mention `@UbiquityOS` with your question or query and using the latest OpenAi GPT-4o model, the bot will provide you with a highly relevant answer.
+In any repository where your UbiquityOS app is installed, both issues and pull requests alike, you simply mention `@UbiquityOS` with your question or query and the bot will provide you with a highly relevant answer using OpenRouter.ai.

 ## How it works